-- The nr version uses Numerical Recipes. - The gsl version uses Gnu Scientific Libraries. - 1.
-Add qsl to the currently-loaded modules. - 2.
+- "make" This makes all three versions of the program: nr, gsl, and lapack.
+If make fails, it is likely because it wants libraries loaded that are not currently loaded. - "make clean" This deletes all binaries you compiled for a clean start if you are switching from Intel to PGI, or vice versa. - 1.
+Add gsl to the currently-loaded modules. - 2.
 Ensure pgi is the current compiler, again using the module command. - 3.
 Type make in the ~/ludecomp directory. - 4.
 Submit the job.sge script with your account in it.
-One way to do this is qsub -A 20100519HPC job.sge.
+One way to do this is qsub -A your_account job.sge.
 The results of your runs will be in results.txt.

-There are two versions of the same code, all reasonable.
-They are in nr.c, gsl.c.
-A third version, using lapack.c, isn't finished, but you can take a look.
+There are three versions of the same code.
+They are in nr.c, gsl.c and lapack.c.
 Evaluate each one on these criteria:

 - 1. How many lines of code did it take to implement the solution? - 2.
 How fast does it run?
 Look at results.txt when it finishes. - 3.
 For each version, how hard would it be to use an alternative algorithm, for instance, to use an iterative solver or to solve a sparse matrix? - 4.
-What are the capabilities of each code for running in parallel, meaning are they multi-threaded?
-Can they run distributed?
+Which codes can run multithreaded?
+Can they run distributed, using MPI?
+You may need to Google the library to figure this out.